Trump's lawyers say it is impossible for him to post bond covering $454 million civil fraud judgment

 The former president’s lawyers wrote in a court filing that “obtaining an appeal bond in the full amount” of the judgment “is not possible under the circumstances presented.”

+Trump’s lawyers asked the state’s intermediate appeals court to overturn a previous ruling requiring that he post a bond covering the full amount in order to halt enforcement while he appeals the judgment in New York Attorney General Letitia James’ lawsuit.

 With interest, Trump owes $456.8 million.
-In all, he and co-defendants including his company and top executives owe $467.3 million.
+In all, he and co-defendants, including his company, sons Eric and Donald Trump Jr. and other executives, owe $467.3 million.
 To obtain a bond, they would be required to post collateral worth $557 million, Trump’s lawyers said.

-A state appeals court judge ruled last month that Trump must post a bond covering the full amount to pause enforcement of the judgment, which is to begin on March 25.

 Among other penalties, the judge put strict limitations on the ability of Trump’s company, the Trump Organization, to do business.

+In a court filing last week, Senior Assistant Solicitor General Dennis Fan wrote that a full bond was necessary, in part, because Trump’s lawyers “have never demonstrated that Mr. Trump’s liquid assets — which may fluctuate over time — will be enough to satisfy the full amount of this judgment following appeal.”

+Trump’s lawyers asked the intermediate appeals court, the Appellate Division of the state’s trial court, to consider oral arguments on its request, and they preemptively sought permission to appeal a losing result to the state’s highest court, the Court of Appeals.

-Trump is asking a full panel of the state’s intermediate appellate court to stay the judgment while he appeals.
-His lawyers previously proposed posting a $100 million bond, but appeals court judge Anil Singh rejected that.
-A stay is a legal mechanism pausing collection while he appeals.
+Trump is asking a full panel of the Appellate Division to stay the judgment while he appeals.
+His lawyers previously proposed posting a $100 million bond, but Appellate Division Judge Anil Singh rejected that after an emergency hearing on Feb.
+28. A stay is a legal mechanism pausing collection of a judgment during an appeal.

+Singh did grant some of Trump’s requests, including pausing a three-year ban on him seeking loans from New York banks.

-A real estate broker enlisted by Trump to assist in obtaining a bond wrote in an affidavit filed with the court that few bonding companies will consider issuing a bond of the size required.
+An insurance broker friend enlisted by Trump to assist in obtaining a bond wrote in an affidavit filed with the court that few bonding companies will consider issuing a bond of the size required.

 The remaining bonding companies will not “accept hard assets such as real estate as collateral,” but “will only accept cash or cash equivalents (such as marketable securities).”

 “A bond of this size is rarely, if ever, seen.
-In the unusual circumstance that a bond of this size is issued, it is provided to the largest public companies in the world, not to individuals or privately held businesses,” the broker, Gary Giulietti, wrote.
+In the unusual circumstance that a bond of this size is issued, it is provided to the largest public companies in the world, not to individuals or privately held businesses,” broker Gary Giulietti wrote.

+Giulietti, who acts as an insurance broker for Trump’s company, testified at Trump’s civil fraud trial as an expert witness called by the former president’s defense lawyers.
+In his ruling, Engoron observed that some of Giulietti’s testimony was contradicted by other witnesses, including a different defense expert.

+Engoron wrote that in his more than 20 years as a judge, he’d “never encountered an expert witness who not only was a close personal friend of a party, but also had a personal financial interest in the outcome of the case for which he is being offered as an expert.”
+He noted that Giulietti’s company collected $1.2 million in commissions on its Trump accounts in 2022.

 Trump appealed on Feb.
 26, a few days after the judgment was made official.
-His lawyers have asked the Appellate Division of the state’s trial court to decide whether Engoron “committed errors of law and/or fact” and whether he abused his discretion or “acted in excess” of his jurisdiction.
+His lawyers have asked the Appellate Division to decide whether Engoron “committed errors of law and/or fact” and whether he abused his discretion or “acted in excess” of his jurisdiction.

 Trump wasn’t required to pay his penalty or post a bond in order to appeal, and filing the appeal did not automatically halt enforcement of the judgment.